peerlibrary/peerlibrary/README.md

     curl http://meteor.peerlibrary.org/ | sh

-If you do not have [node.js](http://nodejs.org) installed on your system, you can use one provided by Meteor.
+Meteor provides [node.js](http://nodejs.org) (if you have it installed already you can use the one provided on your system).
 To add it into your environment, add `~/.meteor/tools/latest/bin` to your environment `PATH` variable.
 For example, by running:

     export PATH=~/.meteor/tools/latest/bin:$PATH

-To add tools to you shell permanently, run:
+To add tools to your shell permanently, run:

     echo 'export PATH=~/.meteor/tools/latest/bin:$PATH' >> ~/.bash_profile